Mecklenburg County Assault Cases

 People should also be aware that by the time a law enforcement officer shows up on a scene to investigate a potential assault, emotions are running high and police will likely look more favorably upon the person who appears calm and level-headed in the presence of the officer.

 It is important that the accused is careful not to say anything that could later incriminate them or be shown to be inconsistent in court.
-This can be accomplished by remaining calm and contacting an experienced attorney.
-A lawyer could help limit the evidence that can be presented against the defendant in court.
-Also, obtaining a lawyer as soon as possible could give them the best opportunity to defend the accused.
+This can be accomplished by remaining calm and contacting an experienced local attorney.
+A legal representative could help limit the evidence that can be presented against the defendant in court and give the best opportunity to defend the accused.

 What to Expect From an Assault Case